faguzz/streamChaos/README.md

 ```

-Process such stream using the Permutation Entropy algorithm.
+Process such stream using the Permutation Entropy algorithm with a sliding window of 800 observations, sliding 10 observations by iteration.

 ```R
 pe <- DSCDD_PermutationEntropy(m=5, d=1, window.length=800)